 - Nightfall - The free Nightfall Concert Series, now in its 30th season, is held every Friday night from early May through late August in the heart of downtown at Miller Plaza.
 Bring your kids, lawn chairs, pets and friends to enjoy great live music, food and an ice cold beverage in the outdoor social atmosphere of Nightfall.

 - Riverfront Nights - This free music series is held on Chattanooga’s beautiful riverfront every Saturday from July 15th-September 16th.
 Riverfront Nights is the perfect time to enjoy local food, drinks and great music after spending a day on the town.
 Free & fee-based boat parking available.
 Come unwind with us!

 - Noontunes - If you happen to find yourself wandering around downtown around noon on Wednesdays this summer, stop by Miller Plaza for a taste of some of the areas most talented performers.

 - Second Saturdays on Station Street - Second Saturdays on Station Street is a five-part musical series that will be hosted by the Songbirds Foundation on the second Saturday of every month during the summer.

-During the event, Station Street will be closed to traffic and a large stage will be erected in front of the Songbirds Guitar Museum.
+During the event, Station Street will be closed to traffic and a large stage will be erected in front of Songbirds.
 This stage will feature local and national musical acts.

 - Levitt AMP Music Series - Get ready, Chattanooga.
 There’s a new music concert series coming to town!
 Ten weeks of free, live music on the lawn of the Bessie Smith Cultural Center featuring local, regional and national talent.
 August 24-October 26, 5:30-8:30pm.